 \section{The Model}

-This work explores the signature of an exotic decay channel of the top quark involving Flavour Changing Neutral Current (FCNC) in a model-independent way.
-Similar approaches and exploration of New Physics searches through electroweak and effective couplings involving the top quark and FCNC have been extensively performed in \cite{Kao:2011aa,Buchkremer:2013bha,Degrande:2011rt,Greljo:2014dka,Bardhan:2016txk}.
-In terms of the chiral structures of the initial- and final-state quarks, the effective coupling for $t \to c H$ can be parameterized as, \beq \mathcal{L}_{tcH} = - \eta_L \bar{t}_L c_R H + \eta_R \bar{c}_L t_R H + \mathit{h.c.} \eeq where the coupling strengths $\eta_L$ and $\eta_R$ associated respectively with the left and right chiral top quarks.
-We emphasize that the above Lagrangian (Eqn. ~\ref{Eqn:Lgrng}) can be a part of a gauge invariant UV complete Lagrangian, which assumes this form after the spontaneous breaking of the electroweak symmetry.
-The couplings $\eta_L$ and $\eta_R$ determines the non-standard contribution to the total decay width of the top quark, and therefore, precise measurement of the width and also direct search for $t \to c H$ mode put severe constraint on these couplings, see for example \cite{Greljo:2014dka}.
-In this work, we however focus on proving this coupling through the decay of the top quark in a region of phase space where the top is sufficiently boosted.
-This strategy not only helps us to propose a top tagger which is sensitive to the top FCNC decay, also is useful to probe any exotic BSM particle which gives to a large-R jet with similar jet substructure properties.
-We thus follow the prescription of the the effective model available in Feynrules \cite{feynrules1, feynrules2} where a single parameter $\kappa_{tcH}$ is used to parameterize this top FCNC coupling.
-We vary this parameter $\kappa_{tcH}$ to obtain the branching ratios of $t \to cH$ mode at the sub-percent levels.
+We focus on the signature of an exotic decay channel of the top quark involving Flavour Changing Neutral Current (FCNC) in a model-independent way.
+Similar probes of New Physics, through electroweak and effective couplings involving FCNC-mediated top decay, have been extensively performed in \cite{Kao:2011aa,Buchkremer:2013bha,Degrande:2011rt,Greljo:2014dka,Bardhan:2016txk}.
+The effective coupling for $t \to c H$ can be parameterized as \beq \mathcal{L}_{tcH} = - \eta_L \bar{t}_L c_R H + \eta_R \bar{c}_L t_R H + \mathit{h.c.} \eeq where the coupling strengths, $\eta_L$ and $\eta_R$ are associated respectively with the left and right chiral top quarks.
+We emphasize that the above Lagrangian (Eqn. \ref{Eqn:Lgrng}) can be a part of a gauge-invariant UV-complete theory, which takes the form after spontaneous breaking of the electroweak symmetry.
+The coupling parameters, $\eta_L$ and $\eta_R$, provide a non-standard contribution towards the total decay width of the top quark, and therefore, precise measurement of the decay width of top along with direct search for the $t \to c H$ mode put severe constraint on these couplings, as explored in \cite{Greljo:2014dka}.
+In this paper, we choose to probe this coupling through the top decay in a phase space region where it is sufficiently boosted, leading to our proposed tagger sensitive to the FCNC-mediated top decay, enabling the BSM probes manifested in large-R jets with similar jet substructures.
+We follow the prescription of the effective model available in FeynRules \cite{feynrules1, feynrules2} with the $t-c-H$ coupling parameterized by the parameter $\kappa_{tcH}$.
+The variation in $\kappa_{tcH}$ leads to different branching fractions of the $t \to cH$ decay.